 Specifically, the research found that:

-- A strong majority of voters (78 percent) support a bigger role for the charitable sector in working with the federal government to produce more effective and efficient solutions to problems.
+- A strong majority of voters (78 percent), when provided background information on the sector, support a bigger role for the charitable sector in working with the federal government to produce more effective and efficient solutions to problems.

 - Seventy percent of voters are more likely to vote for a candidate who supports policies that help the charitable sector become more involved in government policy making.

 - About 88 percent believe we should make it easier for people to deduct charitable contributions from their taxes.

 - An overwhelming majority (85 percent) believe charitable groups and nonprofits should operate under the same set of rules and regulations as everyone else in the policymaking space.

 - About 74 percent trust charities with their checkbooks over the federal government and want to see expanded access to charitable giving.

 Independent Sector used this information to do proactive outreach to the presidential campaigns during the 2016 election cycle.
 The aim was to further educate the campaigns on the role and strength of the charitable sector and for the charitable sector to have a seat at the table shaping the next administration’s policy agenda.
 We will continue to use this information in our public policy outreach with all policymakers and we hope it is useful in your own public policy and advocacy efforts.